Cuban dissident movement: Hunger strikes

 On 3 April 1972, Pedro Luis Boitel, an imprisoned poet and dissident, declared himself on hunger strike.
 After 53 days on hunger strike without receiving medical assistance and receiving only liquids, he died of starvation on 25 May 1972.
 His last days were related by his close friend, poet Armando Valladares.
 He was buried in an unmarked grave in the Cólon Cemetery in Havana.

 Guillermo Fariñas did a seven-month hunger strike to protest against the extensive Internet censorship in Cuba.
 He ended it in autumn 2006 with severe health problems, although still conscious.
 Reporters Without Borders awarded its cyber-freedom prize to Fariñas in 2006.

 Jorge Luis García Pérez (known as Antúnez) has done hunger strikes.
 In 2009, following the end of his 17-year imprisonment, Antúnez, his wife Iris, and Diosiris Santana Pérez started a hunger strike to support other political prisoners.
 Leaders from Uruguay, Costa Rica, and Argentina declared their support for Antúnez.

 Orlando Zapata Tamayo, an imprisoned activist and dissident, died while on a hunger strike for more than 80 days.
 Zapata went on the strike in protest against the Cuban government for having denied him the choice of wearing white dissident clothes instead of the designated prisoner uniform, as well as denouncing the living conditions of other prisoners.
 As part of his claim, Zapata was asking for the prisoners conditions to be comparable to those that Fidel Castro had while incarcerated after his 1953 attack against the Moncada Barracks.

 In 2012, Wilmar Villar Mendoza died after a 50+ day hunger strike.

-Cuban exiles

-More than one million Cubans of all social classes have left the island to the United States, and to Spain, the UK, Canada, Mexico and other countries.
-Because leaving required exit permit and a substantial amount of money, most Cubans could never leave Cuban soil.

-Many Cuban exiles have actively campaigned for a change of government in Cuba.
+Funding

+Cuban dissident groups have received millions in funding from the USA government and are considered by the Cuban government to be part of the United States strategy for Cuba to destabilize the country.